Distinguished Faculty Awards Recognition

 CELTSS honors Framingham State University's Distinguished Faculty with an event held annually during the fall semester.
 The four faculty members honored are the recipients of the university's Distinguished Faculty Awards for excellence in scholarship/creative activity, excellence in teaching, excellence in advising/mentoring, and excellence in professional service.
 Each award winner gives a presentation on his or her career trajectory and achievements.

-The Distinguished Faculty event will be held on Wednesday, November 1, 2017.
-The honorees are:
+The Distinguished Faculty event was held on Wednesday, November 1, 2017.
+The honorees were:

 Excellence in Teaching